Flares and fireworks at a crime scene: How the chaos in Dublin began

 Smoke from bus and car fires filled the air while a Garda helicopter monitored the situation overhead.

-As of Friday morning, 32 people have been charged over Thursday night’s violence, which required 400 police officers and a further 250 public order officers to contain, according to the authorities.
+As of Friday morning, 32 of the 34 people arrested have been charged over Thursday night’s violence, which required 400 police officers and a further 250 public order officers to contain, according to the authorities.

 The affair has been condemned by the Irish justice minister Helen McEntee and the Garda commissioner Drew Harris.